Sectarian genie is out of the bottle from Syria to Iraq

 One video posted by ISIL shows its fighters storming the house of an old man and accusing him and his two young sons of fighting in the Iraqi army under Nuri al-Maliki, the Shi’ite Islamist prime minister.

-As the captives dig their own graves, a fighter taunts them, “You’re tired, Yes?
+As they captives dig their own graves, a fighter taunts them, “You’re tired, Yes?
 Dig, dig more, where is Maliki to come and save you?
 Why did you join Maliki’s army?”

 The old man implores comrades to repent and break ranks with the army, saying: “Look at me, I am digging my own grave, they came to my home and took me”.
 The video ends abruptly with what looks like the swish of a blade falling upon the victim and a one-word caption: “slaughtered”.